 Are modular walls a popular choice?

 Since its debut in 2002, they’ve experienced a rapid growth in popularity.
-In fact, they’re making quite a splash in the design world; they’ve been used by the likes of Three Birds Renovations for their House 10 and House 11, master builder Barry Du Bois, The Block‘s Alisa & Lysandra, Style Curator, Little Dwellings’ DIY transformation and The Designory’s latest Byron Bay villa, just to name a few.
+In fact, they’re making quite a splash in the design world; they’ve been used by the likes of Three Birds Renovations for their House 10 and House 11, master builder Barry Du Bois, The Block‘s Alisa & Lysandra, Style Curator, Kate Sparks’ DIY transformation and The Designory’s latest Byron Bay villa, just to name a few.

 What can you use modular walls for?

 Modular walls can be used for fencing, outdoor boundary walls, acoustic fencing and noise reduction, retaining walls (when using retaining panels), feature walls, privacy screens, commercial noise barriers and acoustic enclosures.

 Furthermore, they have not been designed to be used within the building envelope; they are for outdoor use only.